oar-team/kameleon/docs/source/commands.rst

 command in argument.
 The context is specified by the name suffix local, out or in like this ``exec_[in/out/local]``.

-It is currently used most to execute bash script, but you can use any tools callable with bash.
+It is mostly used to execute bash script or other comand line application.

 For example this command save the message "Hello world:" in the hello.txt file within the workdir of the *in* context: